sachdevasheetal/Android-NewsApp/README.md

 Every news card is clickable to go to detailed news activity.
 Every news card has a long click feature which will open a Dialog.
-On long click on a news card, a dialog will pop up with the image, title and the option to Bookmark and share it on Twitter as shown
+On long click on a news card, a dialog will pop up with the image, title and the option to Bookmark and share it on Twitter.

 Trending Tab
 This tab uses MPAndroidChart 3rd party library.
 You must add this as a dependency.